What Temperature Does A Rock Melt

 Volatiles, such as water (H2O) and carbon dioxide (CO2), can significantly lower the melting point of rocks.
 These volatiles act as fluxes, breaking the bonds between the minerals and facilitating melting at lower temperatures.

 The presence of water is particularly important in subduction zones, where oceanic plates are forced beneath continental plates.
-As the oceanic plate descends into the mantle, it releases water, which lowers the melting point of the surrounding rocks.
+Also, as the oceanic plate descends into the mantle, it releases water, which lowers the melting point of the surrounding rocks.
 This leads to the formation of magma, which rises to the surface and erupts as volcanoes.

 Tren & Perkembangan Terbaru: Advances in Understanding Rock Melting